trustedcareers/mvpplatform/README.md

 * **MVP-FEAT-005:** Pre-Brief Generator (16h) ✅ **COMPLETED - Integrated into analysis**
   Create a summary that includes top flagged clauses, missing terms, and key issues for reviewers.

-* **MVP-FEAT-006:** Report Generation System (20h) ✅ **COMPLETED - Web view working**
+* **MVP-FEAT-006:** Report Generation System (20h) ✅ **COMPLETED**
   Combine AI and human inputs into structured output.
-Render as web view or export to PDF.
+Render as web view and export to PDF.

-* **MVP-FEAT-007:** Reviewer Dashboard MVP (12h) ✅ **DONE**
+* **MVP-FEAT-007:** Reviewer Dashboard MVP (12h) ✅ **COMPLETED**
-  Lightweight UI for reviewers to see assigned reviews, read pre-briefs, and add comments.
+  Full-featured dashboard for reviewers with:
+  - Review list with status and metrics
+  - Pre-brief viewing and editing
+  - Comment system with coaching angles
+  - PDF export functionality
-  - Visit `/reviewer/dashboard` to access the dashboard.
+  - Visit `/reviewer/dashboard` to access
-  - Click a review to see the pre-brief and add comments.

 * **MVP-FEAT-008:** Personalization Logic for Report Prioritization (12h) ✅ **COMPLETED**
   Use intake data to reorder or highlight sections of the final report based on user goals.